 Eight ways BCU has transformed since 2010

-A lot can change in eight years.
+A lot can change in nine years.
 Bruno Mars was the new kid on the block and Toy Story 3 was the hot topic in most primary school playgrounds.
 Whilst we haven’t quite become one of the best-selling artists of all time since then, we think we’ve changed a bit too.
-Back in 2010, most of our students could be found at our City North Campus in Perry Barr but whisk us forward to 2018 and £260 million later and things are looking poles apart today.
+Back in 2010, most of our students could be found at our City North Campus in Perry Barr but whisk us forward to 2019 and £260 million later and things are looking poles apart today.

 Here’s a quick rundown of our rapid transformation in the heart of Birmingham City Centre.